Kutonen (TV channel): The start of interactive television (2003–2004)

-The voice of the new generation (2004–2008)
+The Voice era (2004–2008)

 The logo of The Voice from 2004 to the present day.

 All the way from the launch of Viisi, its owner Vizor Media had close ties with the pan-European multimedia corporation SBS Broadcasting Group, mainly due to having bought most of its staff from SBS.
 The co-operation included simulcasting SBS-owned radio station Kiss FM's morning show Aamutiimi daily from 5 am onwards until the beginning of actual programs.
 SBS also handled the selling of Viisi's advertising time on behalf of Vizor.
 In August 2004, SBS, which already owned multiple radio stations in Finland and other Nordic countries, announced it would expand its services to television by buying Viisi from Vizor Media.
 After buying the channel, the new owner rebranded it as a 24/7 music-oriented station called The Voice, launching the new brand on 11 November 2004.
 Before launching on television, The Voice had been a strong and popular radio brand for 20 years in Sweden and Denmark.
 A local version of The Voice TV was launched three months before the Finnish version in Denmark, Swedish and Norwegian versions followed shortly afterwards.
 At first it only showed a mix of music videos and adverts, but five months after the launch, in February 2005, hosts appeared on the channel for the first time as well as did topical magazines.
 It aimed to be a largely influential party in the Finnish youth culture and it also aimed to be its mouthpiece by broadcasting programming for the youth, made by the youth – a thing no other channel in the country had ever done before.
 Initially covering only southern and western parts of the country, it grew to be a national station in a very small period of time.
 It went on to be one of the most popular digital channels in the country.

-In the beginning of 2007, the SBS-owned radio station Kiss FM (also known as Uusi Kiss) was rebranded as The Voice, completing the so-called triangle of SBS' media platforms in Finland.
+In the beginning of 2007, the SBS-owned radio station Kiss FM (also known as Uusi Kiss) was rebranded as The Voice, completing the so-called triangle of SBS's media platforms in Finland.
 According to SBS, "having a television channel, a radio station and a comprehensive website had a positive effect on the usage of all services".
 This includes television, which drew many new viewers to The Voice TV thanks to the co-branding.
 The effectiveness of the co-branding is debatable due to the fact that another SBS-owned radio station, Radio City, lost its broadcast license in the 2006 bid.
 The station was very much loved and topped the listening charts of the Helsinki area for many months of its last year on air – some shows of the station were even simulcasted on The Voice TV.
-After the ending of Radio City, only occasional listeners found their way to Kiss FM, which overall weakened SBS' foothold on Finnish radio.
+After the ending of Radio City, only occasional listeners found their way to Kiss FM, which overall weakened SBS's foothold on Finnish radio.
 Nevertheless, The Voice kept going strong as a multimedia brand and got more television viewers than ever.